jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 # Acknowledgements

-A huge thanks to those who have offered feedback on the manuscript: Derek Wook, Franco Barbeite, Giuseppe Caruso, and Richard Poole.
+A huge thanks to those who have offered feedback on the manuscript: Derek Wook, Franco Barbeite, Giuseppe Caruso, Richard Poole, and Matthew Davis.
 This book would be much worse without them.

  \pagebreak